Okikulo/TinyTrash/README.md

 - `SPACE` - Take photo
 - `Q` - Quit

-> **Work in Progress:** The "others" category helps the model distinguish waste from non-waste items, reducing false positives.
-This will be removed after the final demo

-### What to Include

-Capture ~150 diverse photos of:
-- Random household items (books, phones, remote controls, cups)
-- Empty backgrounds (tables, walls, floors)
-- Hands and arms (they appear during real usage)
-- Food items (fruits, vegetables, packaged food)
-- Furniture and electronics

----

 ## Extra Utilities

 - `converter.py` to ensure all the photos are in the a compatible format (JPG,JPEG,jpg,jpeg).